Dietetic Internship Program

 - Interns complete supervised experiences in clinical nutrition, foodservice management, community nutrition and long-term care.
 An Advanced Clincal Practice experience is completed after clinical rotations.
 This experience allows the student to function independently as an entry level dietitian in the hospital setting.
 Preceptors in each healthcare institution oversee the experience and provide general management and mentorship.
 Murray State University Clinical Instructor Lori Crouch, M.S., R.D., L.D., assists students with project development, scheduling of experiences outside of the primary training site, and provides general guidance and direction in meeting curriculum requirements.
 The Clinical Instructor meets with students at their training sites throughout the course of the internship program.

-- Eighteen hours of graduate credit are earned during the internship program.
+- Twenty-three hours of graduate credit are earned during the internship program.
 Students wishing to pursue the Master's degree must pass the Registration Examination for Dietitians before continuing with graduate studies.

 Internship Program Schedule of Courses